 “We have leading positions in our retirement solutions and insurance solutions businesses,” ING U.S. said in the filing.
 “The weakening of historical safety nets provided by governments and employers, such as Social Security and defined benefit plans, are increasing the need for Americans to plan for their own long-term financial security.”

 The U.S. unit has about 13 million customers and offers savings products and annuities in addition to life insurance, according to the filing.
 ING U.S.’s total revenue declined 7.4 percent in the six months through June 30 from a year earlier to $4.85 billion, while net income fell 58 percent to $331 million, according to the regulatory filing.

 ING said in January it would review non-essential banking assets after a target of repaying its government bailout in 2012 became less certain amid Europe’s debt crisis and stiffer regulatory burdens.

 ING Chief Executive Officer Jan Hommen sold the Amsterdam- based company’s U.S. online bank to Capital One Financial Corp.
-(COF) for about $9 billion this year and disposed of the Latin American insurance operations last year.
+(COF:US) for about $9 billion this year and disposed of the Latin American insurance operations last year.
 He’s also agreed to sell the Canadian online bank to Bank of Nova Scotia.
 AIA Group Ltd., the third-largest Asia-based insurer, agreed last month to buy ING’s Malaysia insurance business.

 The filing lists the U.S. IPO for $100 million, a placeholder number used to calculate registration fees.
 ING’s book value was $12.8 billion as of June 30, according to the filing.